 Board Chair

-Jim recently transitioned from a professional career in the grocery business into retirement, at the same time moving from Edmonton to Mulhurst, Alberta with his wife, Joy with whom he has been married 39 years.
+Jim recently transitioned from a professional career in the grocery business into retirement, while at the same time moving from Edmonton to Mulhurst, Alberta with his wife, Joy, to whom he has been married 39 years.
 Jim and Joy attend Beulah Alliance Church in Edmonton, where Jim currently serves as treasurer on the Board of Elders.

 Debbie Tonn